Soft photon bremsstrahlung at next-to-leading power: Introduction

-The second kind of corrections is due to loop effects \cite{Bern:2014oka, He:2014bga, Larkoski:2014bxa, Bonocore:2014wua}.
-In fact the Low-Burnett-Kroll (LBK) theorem remains valid at the loop level only if the soft photon energy $\omega_k\ll\frac{m^2}{Q}$, where $m$ is the mass of the lightest charged particle and $Q$ is the typical energy of the process.
-This condition is not fulfilled for massless particles, which are needed in the standard partonic framework of scattering amplitudes.
+More specifically, virtual collinear contributions modify the structure of the LBK theorem,\footnote{An extension of the LBK theorem accounting for soft virtual contributions has been recently discussed in \cite{Engel:2021ccn}.} though these effects are absent if the soft photon energy $\omega_k\ll\frac{m^2}{Q}$, where $m$ is the mass of the lightest charged particle and $Q$ is the typical energy of the process.
+However, this condition is not fulfilled for massless particles, which are needed in the standard partonic framework of scattering amplitudes.
 Similarly, it would not be fulfilled for high-energy processes with leptons in the final state.
-An extension of the soft theorem at the loop level to the larger region $\frac{m^2}{Q}\ll\omega_k\sim m$ (which includes the massless limit) is possible by taking into account so-called \emph{radiative jets} \cite{DelDuca:1990gz, Bonocore:2015esa, Bonocore:2016awd, Gervais:2017yxv, Laenen:2020nrt}.
-They give rise to corrections of order $\log\omega_k$ to \cref{crossLP} and form a quantum counterpart of similar results obtained in classical electrodynamics \cite{Laddha:2018myi, Sahoo:2018lxl}.
-Although in principle one could consider corrections from radiative jets both in QED and QCD, it is clear that the contribution from the latter is larger because of the strong coupling constant.
-Therefore, one expects the effect of these corrections to be more important when soft photons are emitted from hadrons, rather than leptons.
-Moreover, the logarithmic corrections are enhanced for very small photon energies.
-This might help to explain the observed discrepancies \cite{Chliapnikov:1984ed, EHSNA22:1991sdp, SOPHIEWA83:1992czx, WA91:1997cnv, Belogianni:2002ic, Belogianni:2002ib, DELPHI:2005yew, DELPHI:2007nmh, DELPHI:2010cit, Wong:2014ila} in the production rates.
+In order to extend the soft theorem at the loop level to the larger region $\frac{m^2}{Q}\le \omega_k\sim m$ (which includes the massless limit) one needs to take into account so-called \emph{radiative jets} \cite{DelDuca:1990gz, Bonocore:2015esa, Bonocore:2016awd, Gervais:2017yxv, Laenen:2020nrt}.
+We point out that they give rise to corrections of the form $\log(\mu^2/p_i\cdot k)$ to \cref{crossLP}, where $\mu$ is the renormalization scale.
+Therefore, they are enhanced for very small photon energies, and in particular for soft photons with very low transverse momentum.
+At the amplitude level, our calculation with radiative jets clarifies the massless limit of logarithmic corrections to soft photon theorems derived with a somewhat unconventional regularization of infrared divergences in \cite{Laddha:2018myi, Sahoo:2018lxl}.

 The structure of this letter is as follows.
 We begin in \cref{sec:LBK} with a review of the LBK theorem at NLP.
 In \cref{sec:shifts} we discuss how to implement the LBK theorem with kinematical shifts.
 In \cref{sec:loop} we discuss the impact of QCD corrections with radiative jet functions.
 Finally, we discuss our results in \cref{sec:concl}.